Gabie-of-the-Bo/Ryna-Language/docs/pages/tutorial/steps/do_blocks.md

 };
 ```

 the syntax is self-explanatory and the semantics are the same as a function body, but without calls to any methods.
+Also, they allow you to access
+the **context above it** (unlike lambdas or regular functions).
-These are the blocks
-that are used to compile **function macros**, but we will take a look at that in a later section.
+These are the blocks that are used to compile **function macros**, but we will take a look at that in a later section.